Nursing care for patients with atherosclerosis. What is the nursing process in atherosclerosis? Atherosclerosis of cerebral arteries

-Development of thrombosis Triassic virchus
+Development of thrombosis Triassic Virchow

 Particularly vulnerable groups

-• Mobilization, storage activation of muscle pumps, increase in venous return.
+• Mobilization, activation of storage muscle pumps, increase in venous return.

 • The function of the venous valve is enhanced.